francoisBurlacot/MIMS_Analysis/README.md

 Every data that uses gas exchange rates (like gas exchange rates or cumulated gas exchanges) are divided by this factor.
 Once you changed the normalization factor values, every chart panel will be closed and the dataset updated.
 You will have to reopen each wanted chart panel.

+The pKa Constants (Ci) button lets you edit the pKa1 (CO2/HCO3-, default 6.4) and pKa2 (HCO3-/CO3--, default 10.3) constants used to compute the dissolved inorganic carbon (Ci) from the CO2 concentration and pH.
+As with the normalization factor, changing these values closes every chart panel and updates the dataset; you will have to reopen each wanted chart panel.

 ### Display Menu
 In the display menu, you can choose to display H2O (18) or not and to calculate Ci or not.
 Once you changed one of the parameters, every chart panel will be closed and the dataset updated.
 You will have to reopen each wanted chart panel.

+### View Menu
+From the view menu you can switch between the Light and Dark theme.
+Your choice is remembered for the next time you launch the software.

+### Toolbar
+Below the menu bar, a toolbar gives quick access to the most common actions (Open Factor, Open Data, Play, Pause) without going through the menus.

+### Remembered settings
+The normalization factor, pKa constants, and H2O/Ci display options are saved to a `mims_analysis.properties` file next to the jar, and restored automatically the next time you launch the software.